adalfarus/aplustools/README.md

 Dependencies (except standart libraries) are:
 - adultswork - datetime
 - childsplay - datetime
-- database - none
+- data.database - none
-- environment - none
+- io.environment - none
-- gitupdater-cmd - requests - deprecated
+- data.gitupdater-cmd & data.integrated-gitupdater-cmd - requests
-- gitupdater-gui - requests, pyqt5 - deprecated
+- data.gitupdater-gui & data.integrated-gitupdater-gui - requests, PySide6
-- gitupdater - requests
+- data.gitupdater - requests
-- imagetools - Pillow
+- utils.imagetools - Pillow
-- logs - none
+- io.loggers - none
+- data.updaters - requests
+- web.webtools - duckduckgo_search, bs4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it use Search._duckduckgo_provider instead.
-- setdirtoex - none
+- utils.genpass - pycryptodome, rich
-- updaters - requests
+- utils.mappers - none
-- webtools - duckduckgo_search, bs4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it use Search._duckduckgo_provider instead.
+- web.new_webtools - duckduckgo_search, bs4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it use Search._duckduckgo_provider instead.

 ## Contributing